Canada's Worst Handyman 5: Episode 5: Concrete Ideas

 In inspections, Simon admits that breathing exercises that Andrew had taught him over the past few episodes has helped to make him more relaxed as well as control his high blood pressure issue.
 Angela discusses the emotional roller coaster with the experts, with Gail saying that Angela is being "too nice" to Matt.
-Deen admits that he had lost his focus while the pulley was being installed, while Cory is taken to task for not following instructions, as he admits that he likes to do things using trial and error.
+Deen admits that he had lost his focus while the pulley was being installed, while Cory is taken to task for not following instructions, as he admits that he likes to do things using trial and error (he tells the experts, "Once you figure it out your own way, then you know how to do it perfect next time.", prompting Andrew to reply, "Once you read the instructions, you know how to do it perfect the first time.").
 Matt, who has been keeping pace with the experts, makes small talk with them during inspections (Gail asking him if he had, in high school, passed as often as he did in rehab, to which Matt replies in the negative, as he had graduated from high school roughly three years earlier).
 In the end, Matt's continuing streak of passed challenges, which had earlier earned him the nickname of "golden boy," earns him the golden hard hat for the most improved.
 As for the worst, Gail claims that Cory is the worst, as his work has been getting worse rather than improving, but Geoff adds that it is even worse when someone is making a bad handyman worse.
 As such, Angela's husband, Matt, is named the worst of the episode, the first time any nominator has been named as such in the history of the series.
 Furthermore, behind Matt's photo is a TV with a live feed to the nominators' green room, so the contestants can see his reaction.
 For Matt's homework, Matt has to open a healthier dialogue with Angela and agree to better work together.